pthu/sahd/docs/words/to_redeem.md

 <b>c)</b> 4Q284a 1:7
 is a passage on harvesting and it is unclear whether גאל means ‘redeem’ or ‘defile’.
-Abegg, Bowley, and Cook (2003) list this passage under גאל (I) ‘redeem’, which is supported by Martinez and Tigchelaar who translate the verse as ‘He may not redeem them with [...]’ (<i>DSS.SE</i>, 641).
+Abegg, Bowley, and Cook (2003) list this passage under גאל (I) ‘redeem’, which is supported by García Martínez and Tigchelaar who translate the verse as ‘He may not redeem them with [...]’ (<i>DSS.SE</i>, 641).
 The direct object is also unclear, due to missing text, but could be figs (התאנים from line 4).
-DJD xxxv: 132 argues that the passage describes olive-pressing and the extraction of olive oil: ‘let him b[y] no [mean]s defile them by opening them before he pours [them into the press].’
+DJD xxxv:132 argues that the passage describes olive-pressing and the extraction of olive oil: ‘let him b[y] no [mean]s defile them by opening them before he pours [them into the press].’
 The argument is dependent to a large